top of page

 How To Get Rid of a Swollen Face From Tooth Infection

 What this also implies is that all home remedies will do absolutely nothing to reduce facial swelling from a tooth infection.
 At most, it will slow down the spread of the infection and possibly offer some temporary pain relief.
-You should see an emergency dentist as soon as possible.
+What you should really do is see an emergency dentist as soon as possible.

 severe facial swelling from dental abscess